Helman Mkhalele

 Helman Nkosiyethu Mkhalele (born 20 October 1969) is a South African former soccer player who played as a midfielder.

+Club career

 He was the part of the Orlando Pirates squad that won the 1994 National Soccer League and 1995 African Cup of Champions Clubs.

+He also scored to help Pirates to victory in the replayed final of the 1996 BP Top 8.